 Amjad Awad and Hakim Awad, the terrorists responsible for the 2011 attack in Itamar, in which Ehud and Ruth Fogel, and three of their six children – the youngest being three months old – were savagely murdered in their home, were affiliated with PFLP.

-The Guardian reporter no doubts remember that brutal killing because she covered it at the time.
+The Guardian reporter no doubt remembers that brutal killing because she covered it at the time.

 Though the Guardian article quotes from the Defence Ministry’s assertion that the NGOs diverted international humanitarian aid to a proscribed terror group, that they constitute arms of the PFLP leadership, and that some of the NGO members personally participated in terror, it doesn’t inform readers of open-source information that corroborates many of these allegations.